sven-hash/docs/docs/nym-apps/wallet.md

 import ThemedImage from '@theme/ThemedImage';

-The Nym Desktop Wallet lets you interact with your Nym node and to delegate stake to others.
+The Nym Desktop Wallet lets you interact with your Nym node and to delegate stake to others, see the vesting schedule of tokens, and transfer tokens.
 In future releases, it will also let you access the Nym mixnet.

 You can download it for Mac, Windows, or Linux.